Engee documentation

 Internal functions in the generated code

-All calculations within virtual subsystems are embedded (inline) directly into the code of the enclosing subsystem or model.
+All calculations inside virtual subsystems are embedded (inline) directly into the code of the enclosing subsystem or model.
 This can improve the performance of the generated code, but degrade readability and traceability to the model.

 All calculations inside atomic subsystems are generated in a separate function with the subsystem name.
 This function is then called automatically in the code of the underlying subsystem or model.
 This can improve the readability and traceability of the generated code to the model, but degrade performance.